OpenMP/Examples/notebook/README.md

 ### To convert

 ```
+cd notebook
 $ python tex2notebook.py
 ```

-All the notebooks will be generated under current folders.
+All the notebooks will be generated under the current folder.
 The title page and TOC page are removed since they are not properly processed.

 ### Notebook Copyright